open-organization/open-org-definition/open_org_maturity_model.md

 - Members of the organization share work by initiating projects in group settings, effectively connecting with additional project groups to form cross-functional teams

-- Cross-functional teams are the norm and make their activities known broadly to the organization; in turn, the organization promotes best practices for working together
+- Cross-functional teams are commonplace and make their activities known broadly to the organization; in turn, the organization promotes best practices for working together

 - Outcomes of collaborative efforts are available across the organization and externally, and teams make these outcomes available by default